Climate activists target Amazon depots in Britain on 'Black Friday' | Technology

 Climate activists target Amazon depots in Britain on 'Black Friday'

-Climate activists targetted 15 Amazon depots across Britain on "Black Friday" as part of a protest against the e-commerce giant, which the Extinction Rebellion group said epitomised an obsessive overconsumption.
+Climate activists targeted 13 Amazon depots across Britain on "Black Friday" as part of a protest against the e-commerce giant, which the Extinction Rebellion group said epitomised obsessive overconsumption.
 "Black Friday epitomises an obsession with overconsumption that is not consistent with a liveable planet," the group said.

-Climate activists targetted 15 Amazon depots across Britain on "Black Friday" as part of a protest against the e-commerce giant, which the Extinction Rebellion group said epitomised an obsessive overconsumption.
+Climate activists targeted 13 Amazon depots across Britain on "Black Friday" as part of a protest against the e-commerce giant, which the Extinction Rebellion group said epitomised obsessive overconsumption.

 "Black Friday epitomises an obsession with overconsumption that is not consistent with a liveable planet," the group said.
 "Amazon and companies like it have capitalised on our desire for convenience and stoked rampant consumerism at the expense of the natural world," it said.